 - ECRI Institute.
 Magnetic Resonance Spectroscopy for Screening and Managing Prostate Cancer.
-Plymouth Meeting (PA): ECRI Health Technology Assessment Information Service.
-April 2012.
+Plymouth Meeting (PA): ECRI Institute April 2012.
 [Hotline Response].

 - Liu ZL, Zhou Q, Zeng QS, et al. Noninvasive evaluation of cerebral glioma grade by using diffusion-weighted imaging-guided single-voxel proton magnetic resonance spectroscopy.
 J Int Med Res.
 2012;40(1):76-84.

-- Centers for Medicare and Medicaid Services, National Coverage Determination (NCD) for Magnetic Resonance Spectroscopy (220.2.1).
-Also available at www.cms.gov/medicare-coverage-database
+- Centers for Medicare and Medicaid Services National Coverage Determination (NCD) for Magnetic Resonance Spectroscopy (220.2.1).

-- National Guideline Clearinghouse.
-ACR Appropriateness Criteria Dementia and Movement Disorders, 2014.
-Also available at www.guideline.gov
+- National Guideline Clearinghouse ACR Appropriateness Criteria Dementia and Movement Disorders, 2014.

-- National Comprehensive Cancer Network (NCCN) Central Nervous System Cancers Version 1.2015.
-Also available at www.nccn.org
+- National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology Central Nervous System Cancers Version 1.2015.

-- National Comprehensive Cancer Network (NCCN) Prostate Cancer Version 1.2015.
-Also available at www.nccn.org
+- National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology Prostate Cancer Version 1.2015.

-- National Comprehensive Cancer Network (NCCN) Invasive Breast Cancer Version 2.2015.
-Also available at www.nccn.org
+- National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology Invasive Breast Cancer Version 2.2015.

-- National Institute for Health and Care Excellence (NICE), Do Not Do Recommendation for Men with Prostate Cancer.
-Also available at www.nice.org
+- National Institute for Health and Clinical Excellence (NICE) Do Not Do Recommendation for Men with Prostate Cancer.

-- National Insitute for Health and Care Excellence (NICE) Parkinson’s Disease: Diagnosis and Management in Primary and Secondary Setting.
-Also available at www.nice.org
+- National Institute for Health and Clinical Excellence (NICE) Parkinson’s Disease: Diagnosis and Management in Primary and Secondary Setting.

 - Hudsmith Lucy E, MA, MRCP, Stefan Neubauer, M.D., FRCP.
 Magnetic Resonance Spectroscopy in Myocardial Disease.
 JACC: Cardiovascular Imaging, Vol. 2.
 No. 1, 2009